-This roasted acorn squash with baby kale and mushroom sauce is so addictive, you’ll be scraping the bottom and fighting for the last bit of chewy melted cheese.
+This roasted acorn squash with cheese and mushroom sauce sauce is so addictive, you’ll be scraping the bottom and fighting for the last bit of chewy melted cheese.
 Healthy comfort food has never tasted so good!

 It’s that time of the year again when the leaves change colors and the days get shorter.
 Our bodies start craving heavier foods that bring comfort to the soul.
 We bring out the slow cooker to make soups and stews and turn on the oven for some delicious roasted dinners.

 Every year when autumn rolls in, I get a little excited because I look forward to the long evening walks when the weather is cool enough for long sleeves but not so cold that I need to put on a heavy coat.
 My neighborhood looks like something out of a Woody Allen movie with its colorful brownstones and streets lined with tall trees, dressed in their brightest reds and yellows.